core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Keying material: data that is necessary to establish and maintain secure communication among endpoints.
 This includes, for instance, keys and IVs {{RFC4949}}.

-* Authentication credential: set of information associated to an entity, including that entity's public key and parameters associated to the public key.
+* Authentication credential: set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further details about authentication credentials are provided in {{sec-pub-key-format}}.

 * Group: a set of endpoints that share group keying material and security parameters (Common Context, see {{sec-context}}).
 That is, unless otherwise specified, the term group used in this document refers to a "security group" (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}), not to be confused with "CoAP group" or "application group".